 We introduced the notion of operational equivalence of CHR programs.
 We gave a decidable, sufficient and necessary syntactic condition for operational equivalence of terminating and confluent CHR programs.
 A decidable, sufficient and necessary condition for confluence of a terminating CHR programs was given in earlier work [AFM96,Abd97,AFM99].
 We have also shown that an extension of the confluence notion to two programs, called compatibility, is not sufficient.
 For practical reasons, we also investigated a notion of operational equivalence for user-defined constraints that are defined in different programs.
 We gave a sufficient syntactic condition for constraints defined in terminating and confluent CHR programs.
-For a subclass of programs which have only one user-defined constraint in common, we were able to give a sufficient and necessary syntactic condition.
+For programs which have only one user-defined constraint in common, we were able to give a sufficient and necessary syntactic condition.

 Future work aims to enlarge the class of CHR programs for which we can give a sufficient and necessary syntactic condition for operational equivalence.
 We also plan to investigate the relationship between operational equivalence and logical equivalence of CHR programs.
+The complication is that different programs have different signatures and are therefore hard to compare logically.
+Roughly, operational equivalence seems to imply logical equivalence (but not the other way round, see e.g. Example 3).
 Furthermore, operational equivalence together with completion [AF98] provide a good starting point for investigating partial evaluation, and program transformation in general, of constraint solvers.